How Long Does a Resin Bound Driveway last?

-Whatever driveway product is chosen, be that block paving (may fade), pattern imprinted concrete (may fade and/or crack), tarmacadam (may melt or crack) or gravel (may sink) unless everything is perfect – there may be problems.
+Whatever driveway product is chosen, be that block paving (may fade and cannot be brought back to life), pattern imprinted concrete (may fade and/or crack), tarmacadam (may melt or crack) or gravel (may sink) unless everything is perfect – there may be problems.

 So the short answer to…………….How long does resin bound driveway last –